 The HDCA does not have formal regional chapters.
-There currently exist, however, six regional networks that maintain informal ties to the HDCA:
+There currently exist, however, eight regional networks that maintain informal ties to the HDCA:

 - Latin American Network